-The valuation of the Group's long term insurance liabilities is a key source of estimation and uncertainty that is material to the individual and the consolidated financial statements, representing 36% and 35% respectively of the total liabilities.
-The valuation of long term technical reserves is determined by the appointed actuary and is approved by the board of Directors.
+The valuation of the Company's and the Group's long term insurance liabilities is a key source of estimation and uncertainty that is material to the individual and the consolidated financial statements, representing 35% and 34% respectively of the total liabilities.
+The valuation of long term technical reserves is determined by the appointed actuary and is approved by the Board of Directors.
 These reserves are based on assumptions as to mortality, investment returns and administration expenses.